 We have a critical mass of researchers in health communication, data and algorithmic journalism, and Sinophone cinema studies, plus strengths in several other niches.
 Our three academic units include researchers working within social science paradigms as well as the arts and humanities, applying methods ranging from computational network analysis and large-scale surveys to textual analysis and cultural and political critique.
 Our scholars’ research metrics place the School among the top 10 in Asia and top 100 in the world for Communication and Media Studies, according to the QS World University Rankings 2020.

 Our faculty's research proposes theoretical intervention on the significant and evolving relationship between gender and media.
 Studies encompasses the history, politics, and relevant issues of gender and sexuality in the global and Asian media contexts, and feminist critique to new media.

-Faculty: Eva Man, Chao Shi-yan, Timmy Chen
+Faculty: Eva Man, Jason Coe, Timmy Chen

 Our research explores new terrains of Hong Kong cinema and media culture in their intermedia, transnational, transpacific and sociohistorical connections to cover studies of screen adaptation, cultural policy and geography, social activism, critical theory and aesthetics of commercial, independent and documentary films and new media in the post-colonial city and the related histories and developments, encouraging synergies between theory and practice among academia and working professionals.